Locomotives

 Put into store until going on permanent loan to Eastleigh Lakeside Railway and eventually purchased by Eastleigh to join Bullock’s 1001 The Monarch.

 No. 1003 Western Queen.
-Under Restoration.
+In Service.

 1003 Western Queen was built by HCS Bullock in 1933 and was virtually identical to 1002 The Empress.
 She had piston valve cylinders and 12” driving wheels like the other 1000 series Bullock locomotives.
 The Empress was sold to Mr. Cookson for his private railway but Western Queen was hired out to a new miniature line built at Burnham-on-Sea which opened in 1934.
 After two seasons she was returned to Bullock after he discovered that she was not being looked after properly and then ran on his new private railway at Fox Hill, Farnborough.